mlcousek/List_of_books_read/Education and technical texts/New Directions in Cryptography.md

 in the field.
 References

+## Asymmetry in Danger

+Last week, I attended a lecture on post-quantum cryptography by [[Anežka Pejlová]] from [[Monet+]], where I am currently doing an internship.
+I found the talk quite good, interesting and also a bit sad from the point of view of asymmetric cryptography.
+It’s strange and fascinating to think that quantum computers, which still seem like science fiction to many people, could actually break most of the asymmetric cryptographic systems we use today.
+In the talk, we discussed how public key cryptography, which started with the famous 1976 paper by Diffie and Hellman, might soon become obsolete.
+It feels like the possible end of a whole chapter in cryptographic history.
+In Section VI of their paper, the authors talk about computational complexity and NP problems as the foundation of secure cryptography.
+But with quantum algorithms like Shor’s algorithm [2], some of these problems, such as factoring large numbers or computing discrete logarithms, could become solvable — making many asymmetric systems insecure.
+That’s why research in post-quantum cryptography is now so important.
+I’m curious, and I’ll definitely be a part of how it turns out in the end.

 [1] Whitfield Diffie and Martin E. Hellman.
 New directions in cryptography.
 IEEE Transactions on Information Theory, 22(6):644–654, 1976

+[2] Peter W. Shor.
+Polynomial-time algorithms for prime factorization and discrete logarithms on a quantum computer. arXiv preprint quant-ph/9508027, 1994.